Athletics at the 2015 Pan American Games – Women's 1500 metres

-The women's 1500 metres sprint competition of the athletics events at the 2015 Pan American Games will take place 25 July at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The women's 1500 metres sprint competition of the athletics events at the 2015 Pan American Games will take place 25 July at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Adriana Muñoz of Cuba.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: